kestra-io/docs/docs/administrator-guide/configuration/README.md

 ### Queue configuration

-Kestra supports multiple queue types, the default being an in-memory queue that is **only suitable for local testing** as it doesn't provide any resiliency or scalability.
-The in-memory queue must be used with the in-memory repository.
+Kestra supports multiple queue types, the default depends on your [installation](../deployment/) mode.

 The queue type must be compatible with the repository type.
 Not all combinations are possible.

 The following queue types are available:
 - In-memory that must be used with the in-memory repository.
+It is **only suitable for local testing** as it doesn't provide any resiliency or scalability and didn't implement all functionalities.
 - Database that must be used with the database repository.
 It currently supports H2, MySQL, and PostgreSQL as a database.
 - Kafka that must be used with the Elasticsearch repository.
 Those are **only available inside the Enterprise Edition**.